 0:28:34.5 Raghu Nandakumara: A 100%, but it's been about 18 months since it got issued.
 Where are we in terms of actual progress against that?

-0:30:10.5 Raghu Nandakumara: And do you think it's a program that has got sufficient momentum behind it, that it's going to last the course?
-Or is it still too early to say?
+0:30:10.5 Raghu Nandakumara: And do you think it's a program that has got sufficient momentum behind it, that it's gonna lost the course, or is it still too early to say?

-0:30:22.2 Chase Cunningham: I think it's pretty early to look in a crystal ball, but I do think that the way that they've changed the incentive structure – they went from a lot of stick to a lot more carrot – is going to drive that forward.
-Because where they’re gonna get a lot of value out of it and the conversation already happening is that they've got the “beltway bandits” that are just clamoring and circling like sharks with blood in the water to come help make that happen.
-And that's how things get done in government: when you got the beltway bandits coming along and making it actually happen.
+0:30:22.2 Chase Cunningham: I think it's pretty early to look in a crystal ball, but I do think that the way that they've changed the incentive structure, they went from a lot of stick to a lot more carrot, is gonna drive that forward.
+Because whether you're gonna get a lot of value out of it and the conversation already happening is that they've got the beltway bandits that are just clamoring and circling like Sharks with blood in the water to come help make that happen.
+And that's how things get done in government is when you got the beltway bandits coming along and making it actually happen.
 If you relied on the DoD to do it themselves, the sun would burn out before anything got done.

 0:31:06.9 Chase Cunningham: I live near the beltway, so I see them all day.

-0:31:11.8 Raghu Nandakumara: And I guess the whole reaction of other regulators and other government organizations like the TSA, for example, issuing security directives to these LNG operators is a direct manifestation, a direct follow on from the EO but also threats to critical infrastructure.
-The threats are not a good thing, but their acting is a good forcing factor for the adoption of Zero Trust.
+0:31:11.8 Raghu Nandakumara: And I guess the whole reaction of other regulators and other government organizations like the TSA, for example, issuing of security directives to these LNG operators is a direct manifestation, a direct follow on from the EO, but also threats to critical infrastructure.
+And that again, is probably the threats are not a good thing, but they're acting is a good forcing factor for the adoption of Zero Trust.

 0:33:44.5 Chase Cunningham: Yeah, I tell folks, I don't even care about the threats really.
-If you spend all your time worrying about the next sexy, cool Russian exploit or whatever somebody is going to steal from NSA and release to the open Internet, it's an exercise in futility.
-Really what you should be doing is looking at, like we talk about in ZT, is what the fundamentals are for those things to be successful because they're physics.
-There's things that can be sexy and cool way up here, but I'm gonna deal with the problem down here at the very lowest level and make it where those things won't work.
-And then a win is a win is a win, and work with that.
+If you spend all your time worrying about the next sexy, cool Russian exploit or whatever somebody is gonna steal from NSA and release to the Open Internet, it's an exercise of utility.
+Really what you should be doing is looking at what we talk about in ZT, what the fundamentals are for those things to be successful 'cause they're physics.
+There's things that can be sexy and cool way up here, I'm gonna deal with the problem down here at the very lowest level and make it where those things won't work.
+And then a win is a win, is a win, and work with that.

-0:32:21.6 Raghu Nandakumara: Yeah, because ultimately it's the same things that keep getting exploited, that attackers benefit from.
+0:32:21.6 Raghu Nandakumara: Yeah, 'cause ultimately, it's the same things that keep getting exploited, that attackers benefit from.
 That very rarely has changed.

-0:32:31.6 Chase Cunningham: In all of warfare, because cyber is a warfare domain, in all of warfare in history, no one has ever had to be this clear what the enemy is going to do to win, and they still sit around going, "Well, I wonder how we defend this."
-Come on, man, they color with crayons.
+0:32:31.6 Chase Cunningham: In all of warfare, 'cause cyber is a warfare domain, in all of warfare in history, no one has ever had to be this clear what the enemy is going to do to win, and they still sit around going, "Well, I wonder how we defend this."
+Come on, man, it's the color with crayons.
 It's written right here.

-0:32:47.5 Raghu Nandakumara: Yeah, exactly, so it's that time of year where I'm sure you're inundated with requests for, "Hey, Chase, give us your predictions for 2023."
-I will put you on the spot here: 2023, what does it hold for Zero Trust?
+0:32:47.5 Raghu Nandakumara: Yeah, exactly, exactly.
+So it's that time of year where I'm sure you're inundated with requests for, "Hey, Chase, give us your predictions for 2023."
+I will put you on the spot here, 2023, what does it hold for Zero Trust?

 0:33:07.9 Chase Cunningham: I think the biggest thing is you're gonna see more adoption of ZT outside of the US market.
-That's the only prediction I feel like I can stand on and say that that's probably going to be realistic, and that's literally because I'm having those conversations with organizations in Latin America, Australia, Japan, India, the UK, the Nordic region.
+That's the only prediction I feel like I can stand on and say that that's probably gonna be realistic, and that's literally because I'm having those conversations with organizations in Latin America, Australia, Japan, India, the UK, the Nordic region.
 So I think that that's the thing that will continue to grow.
-Other than that, I would say the majority of it is going be the same thing different day with slightly different shenanigans around it.
+Other than that, I would say the majority of it is gonna be the same thing, different day with slightly different shenanigans around it.

-0:33:47.1 Raghu Nandakumara: And do you see that acceleration of Zero Trust adoption specifically in public sector or public-sector driven?
-More EO-type edicts coming from governments in other countries or private sector-driven?
+0:33:47.1 Raghu Nandakumara: And do you see that acceleration of Zero Trust adoption?
+Do you see that specifically in public sector or public sector driven?
+So more sort of io type, edicts coming from governments in other countries or private sector-driven?

-0:34:08.2 Chase Cunningham: I think internationally it's going to be mainly private sector driven.
-I do think, slash wink wink, have a bit of insight that some stuff is probably coming as far as public directives in the US.
-But cyber is kind of a trickle-down space where the US and the DoD are ahead of everyone else or doing the first-to-the-bat type things, and it works its way everywhere.
-So I think Australia I know has been doing some work around kind of mapping their essential eight to Zero Trust, so I think that there's going to be some stuff like that, but maybe it'll happen this year, maybe not.
+0:34:08.2 Chase Cunningham: I think internationally it's gonna be mainly private sector driven.
+I do think /wink wink have a bit of insight that some stuff is probably coming as far as public directives in the US.
+But like cyber is kind of a trickle-down space where the US and the DoD are ahead of everyone else or doing the first to the bat type things, and it works its way everywhere.
+So I think Australia I know has been doing some work around kind of mapping their essential eight to Zero Trust, so I think that there's gonna be some stuff like that, but maybe it'll happen this year, maybe not.

 0:35:01.5 Chase Cunningham: It could go either way, honestly, depending on how many drinks we've had to be perfectly frank.
-Yeah, John's obviously the godfather, but I throw some good ones out there once in a while.
+Yeah, John's obviously The Godfather, but I threw out some good ones out there once in a while.

 0:35:16.3 Raghu Nandakumara: Go on, let's hear one.
 Let's hear the latest one you've put together.

 0:35:21.4 Chase Cunningham: As far as what is Zero Trust?
 Yeah, I'd say Zero Trust for me is like dating my daughter.
-I'm going to know who you are, I'm going to see what's going on, I'll provide you access to her, I'm going to monitor what's going on.
+I'm gonna know who you are, I'm gonna see what's going on, I'll provide you access to her, I'm gonna monitor what's going on.
 And then if you do things that are outside the balance of what I would call acceptable, you're gone, that's it.

-0:36:15.7 Raghu Nandakumara: Thanks for tuning into this week's episode of The Segment.
-For even more information and Zero Trust resources, check out our website at illumio.com.
-You could also connect with us on LinkedIn and Twitter @Illumio, and if you liked today's conversation, you can find our other episodes wherever you get your podcast.
+0:36:15.7 Raghu Nandakumara: Thanks for tuning into this week's episode of The Segment for even more information and Zero Trust resources, check out our website at illumio.com.
+You could also connect with us on LinkedIn and Twitter at Ilumio, and if you liked today's conversation, you can find our other episodes wherever you get your podcast.
 I'm your host, Raghu Nandakumara, and we'll be back soon.